Beyond State Space Representation: A General Theory for Kernel Packets: Introduction

 \subsection{Literature review}

-Numerous approximate algorithms are available for scalable GP regression, based on techniques such as pseudo-likelihoods \cite{varin2011overview,eidsvik2014estimation}, covariance tapering \cite{furrer2006covariance,kaufman2008covariance,stein2013statistical}, Karhunen–Lo\`eve expansion \cite{van2004detection,huang2001convergence,ghanem2003stochastic}, Vecchia approximation \cite{vecchia1988estimation,stein2004approximating,katzfuss2020scaled,katzfuss2021general}, local approximation \cite{gramacy2015local,cole2021locally}, variational Bayes \cite{titsias2009variational,matthews2016sparse,bui2017unifying,burt2019rates}, random feature \cite{rahimi2008weighted,le2013fastfood,hensman2017variational}, and low-rank approximations from various perspectives including discrete process convolutions \cite{higdon2002space,lemos2009spatio}, fixed rank kriging \cite{cressie2008fixed,kang2011bayesian,katzfuss2011spatio}, predictive processes \cite{banerjee2008gaussian,finley2009improving}, lattice kriging \cite{nychka2015multiresolution}, and stochastic partial differential equations \cite{lindgren2011explicit}, etc. These approaches are generally applicable, but their computational efficiency is gained at the cost of accuracy.
+Scalable GP regression has been addressed through several approximation strategies.
+Likelihood-based methods simplify the joint likelihood to reduce computational cost.
+Representative examples include pseudo-likelihoods \cite{varin2011overview,eidsvik2014estimation} and the Vecchia approximation \cite{stein2004approximating,katzfuss2021general}, both of which approximate the dependence structure among observations to achieve scalability.
+Covariance tapering provides another approach by multiplying the covariance function with a compactly supported kernel, producing sparse covariance matrices that can be inverted efficiently \cite{furrer2006covariance,kaufman2008covariance,stein2013statistical}.
+Random feature methods approximate kernels using stochastic basis functions \cite{rahimi2008random,le2013fastfood,hensman2017variational}.
+Local approximations divide the input space into subregions and fit independent or weakly coupled GPs within each \cite{gramacy2015local,cole2021locally}.
+Finally, low-rank approximations have been proposed from various perspectives, including discrete process convolutions \cite{higdon2002space}, fixed rank kriging \cite{cressie2008fixed,kang2011bayesian}, predictive processes \cite{banerjee2008gaussian,finley2009improving}, lattice kriging \cite{nychka2015multiresolution}, hierarchical matrices \cite{chen2023linear} and stochastic partial differential equations \cite{lindgren2011explicit}, among others.
+These approaches construct finite-dimensional representations of the underlying GP, typically using structured basis functions to reduce complexity.
+These approaches are generally applicable, but their computational efficiency is gained at the cost of accuracy.
 Another direction is to seek exact and scalable algorithms under specific covariance functions and experimental designs.
 When the design points are regular (i.e., equally-spaced) grids, Toeplitz methods can be applied to reduce the computational complexity \cite{wood1994simulation}.
-However, regular grids are too restrictive in computer experiment applications, and they are sub-optimal in terms of the prediction performance in multi-dimensional problems \cite{bellman2015adaptive}.
-A more powerful class of designs is the sparse grids \cite{smolyak1963quadrature,bungartz_griebel_2004}.
+However, regular grids are too restrictive in computer experiment applications, and they are sub-optimal in terms of the prediction performance in multi-dimensional problems.
+A more powerful class of designs is the sparse grids.
 With these designs, \cite{plumlee2014fast} proposed an algorithm for the inference and prediction of GP models.
 Although this algorithm is faster than directly inverting the $n\times n$ covariance matrix, its training time complexity remains $\CalO(n^3 )$ under a fixed input dimension.
-When the GP can be represented as a state-space model, Kalman filtering and smoothing can be applied to provide an efficient prediction algorithm \cite{hartikainen2010kalman,saatcci2012scalable,sarkka2013spatiotemporal,loper2021general}.
-But this approach has a major downside: the nature of Kalman filtering and smoothing requires specifying the input points where the algorithm is going to make prediction in the training process.
-This constraint is unacceptable in most surrogate modeling applications.
+When the GP can be represented as a SS model, Kalman filtering and smoothing can be applied to provide an efficient prediction algorithm \cite{hartikainen2010kalman,saatcci2012scalable,sarkka2013spatiotemporal,solin2016stochastic,loper2021general}. {But this approach has a major downside: the nature of Kalman filtering and smoothing requires specifying the input points where the algorithm is going to make predictions in the training process.
+This makes SS model difficult to apply in many applications where input points are not known in advance.}